-As we emerge from the COVID pandemic (hopefully), it’s good to assess where we’ve been and where we’re going so we can work together toward achieving our goals as a Jewish community.
-Information gathering at the start of 2022 and data management and data analysis will occur in Q1 2022 with a projected publication date of early Q2 2022.
+As we emerge from the COVID pandemic, it’s good to assess where we’ve been and where we’re going so we can work together toward achieving our goals as a Jewish community.
+Information gathering during 2022 and data management and data analysis will occur fall 2022 with a projected publication date of the close of 2022.

 Will you sell my data to other organizations?